NCR-PCR/behave/docs/tutorial.rst

 * ``--tags="@wip and @slow"``
    This will select all the cases tagged *both* "wip" and "slow".

-If a feature or scenario is tagged and then skipped because of a command-line control then the *before_* and *after_* environment functions will not be called for that feature or scenario.
-Note that *behave* has additional support specifically for testing `works in progress`_.

-The tags attached to a feature and scenario are available in the environment functions via the "feature" or "scenario" object passed to them.
-On those objects there is an attribute called "tags" which is a list of the tag names attached, in the order they're found in the features file.

-There are also `environmental controls`_ specific to tags, so in the above example *behave* will attempt to invoke an ``environment.py`` function ``before_tag`` and ``after_tag`` before and after the Scenario tagged ``@slow``, passing in the name "slow".
-If multiple tags are present then the functions will be called multiple times with each tag in the order they're defined in the feature file.

 Re-visiting the example from above; if only some of the features required a browser and web server then you could tag them ``@fixture.browser``: